Mississippi jail escapee surrounded, believed dead

 JACKSON, Miss.
 (AP) — Authorities hunted Wednesday for four inmates, including one suspected of killing a man and stealing his pickup truck, who escaped over the weekend from a Mississippi jail that has been under federal scrutiny.

-“The suspect was located at the residence on 2511 Conway Rd early Wednesday morning.
-At around 7:10 a.m. the suspect shot from within his location in the home striking Investigator Horn in the lower right leg,” The Leake County Sheriff’s Office posted on their Facebook page.
-“Horn was transported to Leake Baptist where he was stabilized.
-The situation continued for roughly two hours before it was resolved.”
+The suspect shot a deputy from within the home, the Leake County Sheriff’s office said in a statement on their Facebook page, adding that the deputy was transported to a hospital where he was stabilized.

+“The situation continued for roughly two hours before it was resolved,” the office said.
 No further explanation of what that meant was given in the statement.

-Multiple law enforcement agencies were searching parts of the state, with the Leake County Sheriff’s Office telling residents to “please keep your doors locked and have no keys or weapons in your vehicles” following unconfirmed reports that Arrington was spotted in the area.
+Multiple law enforcement agencies were searching parts of the state, with the Leake County Sheriff’s Office telling residents to “please keep your doors locked and have no keys or weapons in your vehicles.”

 The U.S. Marshals service and the Mississippi Bureau of Investigation are among the agencies assisting in the search.

 Police said Anthony Watts, a 61-year-old church pastor, was shot and killed Monday night around 7 p.m. on Interstate 55 in Jackson after he pulled over to help a man who had wrecked a motorcycle.
-Police say that man shot Watts several times and then stole his Red Dodge Ram.
+That man shot Watts several times and then stole his Red Dodge Ram, police said.
 Watts died at the scene.

-“Based on information gathered from investigators, the suspect … fit the description of 22-year-old Dylan Arrington,” Jackson Police Chief James E. Davis said.
+The suspect in that shooting fit the description of Arrington, said Jackson Police Chief James E. Davis.

 Arrington is one of four prisoners — along with Casey Grayson, Corey Harrison and Jerry Raynes — who escaped Saturday night from the Raymond Detention Center, a facility near Jackson, through breaches in a cell and the roof.
 Hinds County Sheriff Tyree Jones said the men might have camped out on the roof before fleeing the facility and going their separate ways.